Arize-ai/phoenix/docs/use-cases/troubleshooting-llm-retrieval-with-vector-stores.md

 # Troubleshooting LLM Search and Retrieval with Vector Stores

 Possibly the most common use-case for creating a LLM application is to connect an LLM to proprietary data such as enterprise documents or video transcriptions.
+Applications such as these often times are built on top of LLM frameworks such as [Langchain](https://github.com/langchain-ai/langchain) or [llama\_index](https://github.com/jerryjliu/llama\_index), which have first-class support for vector store retrievers.
 Vector Stores enable teams to connect their own data to LLMs.
 A common application is chatbots looking across a company's knowledge base/context to answer specific questions.&#x20;

+{% hint style="info" %}
+Retrieval-Augmented Generation or RAG is not limited to vector stores but it is quite common.
+To learn more about vector stores, consult some of the most popular ones such as [Pinecone](https://www.pinecone.io/), [Qdrant](https://qdrant.tech/), and [Chroma](https://www.trychroma.com/).
+{% endhint %}

 Try this out on your own with our colabs: